IIITLucknowSWEngg/CSITTeam011/README.md

 # CSITTeam011 - Hotspot

----

 ## **Team Name:** Hotspot
-## **Team Idea:** Groww Trading App
+## **Team Idea:** Groww Competitor

----

 ## **Project Description:**
-The Groww Clone project aims to replicate the core features of the Groww platform, allowing users to simulate stock and mutual fund investments.
-It will offer portfolio management, market data visualization, and educational tools for users to track hypothetical investments.
+The Groww Clone project aims to replicate the core features of the Groww platform, enabling users to learn and practice portfolio management without real financial risks.

----
+It allows users to track their portfolios, view market trends, and practice investing without using real money.
+The platform includes tools to visualize market data, manage investments, and learn about financial strategies, making it easy for users to understand and improve their investment skills.

 ## **Github Issue**
 **[Record of Approval](https://github.com/IIITLucknowSWEngg/Assignment/issues/6)**

----

 ## **Team Members**